dasbraja/cluster-config/README.md

 ## Cluster Config

-    ### Bootstrap FluxCD:
+### Bootstrap FluxCD
-        Execute this step to bootstrap flux in kubernetes.
+    ###    Execute this step to bootstrap flux in kubernetes.
 This will ensure cluster-config configuration will stay in git repo named cluster-config.

         export  GITHUB_TOKEN=<YOUR_PERSONAL_ACCESS_TOKEN>